 ok, after 7 minutes of digging into my adjective vocabulary, hoping to find some extraordinary words to describe me, I decided to write down some things I do/did.

 In 2009 I came back to Germany and started studying at Germany's oldest university in Heidelberg.
 Now, I have been studying English, History, European Art History and Philosophy for six years and I enjoy my studies very much.
 I'm studying to become a high school teacher and in my last internship, which I did at a German School in Kenya, I realized that I love teaching and now I'm looking forward to working as a teacher in a few years.
-I work as an interviewer and help other young girls fulfilling their dream of becoming an au pair in the uS, New Zealand and Australia, which keeps me occupied besides university.
+I work as an interviewer and help other young girls fulfilling their dream of becoming an au pair in the US, New Zealand and Australia, which keeps me occupied besides university.

 I also like volunteering and I love the idea of giving the most precious thing nowadays to other people: TIME.
-I cook at least once a week together with refugees.
+I cook at least twice a month together with refugees.
 First we go grocery shopping together, then we cook in a group of people a meal and speak German.
 It is a great cultural exchange and I get to try new recipes with them and show them together with other German volunteers German dishes and help them speak the languages better.
 Also, I'm doing conflict research at the Institute of International Conflict Research in Heidelberg and write an annual report about two conflicts in Sub-Sahara Africa: http://www.hiik.de/en/index.html (see the conflict barometer, it is highly interesting, especially the maps that we create with our data).

 Enjoy every day!!!